Building Shareable Components

 Private Components & Styles

-Figma allows components and styles to be specific to a file, and therefor not publish them for a reuse.
-A good example of this is the Tabs component where Effect styles are used in each variant, however, these styles are not published into our global style.
+A good example of this is the Tabs component, where Effect styles are used in each variant.
+However, these styles are not published in the global style.

 Development & Design Differences